Page 4: Later life

 Ngāpuhi; boilermaker, poet

-This biography, written by Janet Hunt, first published online in 2010.
+This biography, written by Janet Hunt, was first published in the Dictionary of New Zealand Biography in 2010.

 Awards and honours

 Hone Tuwhare’s achievements as a poet were recognised with many awards and honours.
 He was twice Robert Burns Fellow at the University of Otago (1969 and 1974); Hocken Fellow (University of Otago, 1983); German Academic Exchange Service (DAAD) Fellow (Berlin, 1985) and Writing Fellow at the University of Auckland (1991).
 He received Te Waka Toi Award (1991) and a Leading Writers’ Grant (1992).
 He was twice awarded honorary degrees of Doctor of Literature (University of Otago, 1998, and University of Auckland, 2005).